jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Knight.
 You gain the service of a 4th-level fighter who appears in a space you choose within 30 feet of you.
 The fighter is of the same race as you and serves you loyally until death, believing the fates have drawn him or her to you.
 You control this character.

 Moon.
-You are granted the ability to cast the [[wish]] spell 1d3 times.
+You are granted the ability to cast the [[Wish]] spell 1d3 times.

 Rogue.
 A nonplayer character of the DM’s choice becomes hostile toward you.
 The identity of your new enemy isn’t known until the NPC or someone else reveals it.
-Nothing less than a [[wish]] spell or divine intervention can end the NPC’s hostility toward you.
+Nothing less than a [[Wish]] spell or divine intervention can end the NPC’s hostility toward you.

 > **A QUESTION OF ENMITY**
 >